Corey255A1/WunderVisionBlogHugo/content/posts/2024-03-10-Sudoku_Solver_Cpp/index.md

 ```
 # Quick Code Overview
 - **SudokuBoard** this contains a vector of SudokuCells.
 It contains methods to set cell values and retrieve the valid values for a cell
-- **SudokuCell** A SudokuCell basically can be set as readonly to prevent the algorithm from altering it.
+- **SudokuCell** a SudokuCell basically can be set as readonly to prevent the algorithm from altering it.
 Its value is a SudokuValue.
 - **SudokuValue** is a base class for the SudokuValueInt and SudokuValueEmoji.
 This makes the board agnostic to the underlying value types or ranges
-- **SudokuValueRange** The Value Range, defines what possible values that SudokuValue can have.
+- **SudokuValueRange** defines what possible values that SudokuValue can have.
 It also serves as a factory to create or grab values.
 - **SudokuBacktrack** is the class the implements the backtrack algorithm and operates on the board.
 I split the solve loop into the take step method so that it is easier to visualize each step.
 - **SudokuFileReader** parse the Sudoku File and potential headers and creates an appropriate value range and board.

 # Sudoku Value
-When I first started, I focused on completing the main idea which was to read in at least a 9x9 grid and solve the standard Sudoku board.
+When I first started, I focused on completing the main idea which was to read in atleast a 9x9 grid and solve the standard Sudoku board.
 As I was looking at this code in the getValidValues:
 ```c++
 std::set<int> validValues;
 for (int value = 1; value <= m_size; value++) { validValues.insert(value); }